fronx/cplusplus/1_arraysize_fold.md

 In the source code, I've picked the name `T` for a type whose identity we don't know yet (it's a pretty common name to use), and the name `Size` for the other parameter/dimension, which has the type `std::size_t`.
 (That type is predefined somewhere as an `unsigned int`.)
 Those two template parameters are placeholders that will be filled in when the function `arraysize` gets called.

-The function declaration (line 2) consists of the following parts:
+Let's move on to the function declaration (line 2) that makes use of those parameters.
+It consists of the following parts:
 ````
 std::size_t      // the return type
 arraysize        // the function name